 The set of colors available for an image.

-A file format for pictures used primarily on the Macintosh.
+A graphics file format for pictures introduced on the original Apple Macintosh computer.

-A computer language developed by Adobe (R) Systems, Inc. for printing text, graphics, and scanned images.
-PostScript (R) is a vector format that can include scanned bitmapped images.
+A computer language developed by Adobe® Systems, Inc. for printing text, graphics, and scanned images.
+PostScript is a vector format that can include scanned bitmapped images.

 Expressed as DPI (dots per inch) or the equivalent ppi (pixels per inch).
 The higher the resolution of a scanner, the smoother the scanned images.

-Red, Green, Blue.
 These additive primary colors are the basic elements of white light.
 By mixing them on a computer monitor or in a scanned image file, other colors can be created.
-For instance, Red and Green produces Yellow, and equal amounts of all three produce gray.
+For instance, red and green produces yellow, and equal amounts of all three produce gray.

-To turn the picture left (clockwise) or right (counterclockwise) from the orientation in which it was scanned.
+To turn the picture right (clockwise) or left (counterclockwise) from the orientation in which it was scanned.

 A method of compressing raster or bitmap data by representing “runs” of white or black dots along a scanned line as the number of dots in each run.
 Many variations of this scheme exist, with varying compression efficiency.
 Typically, runlength compression formats yield a file 20-25% the size of an uncompressed file.